never-lang/never-docs/docs/fmr.md

 }
 ```

 And now all functions combined to demonstrate how they work.
+Quite interesting is
+last option to pass first argument of filter, map and reduce function using pipe
+operator.
+This way results from one function can be passed to another function and
+visually simplify function composition.

 ```never
 func main() -> int